techiediaries/techiediaries/_posts/2017/2017-06-15-ionic-cordova-sqlite-barcode-scanner-product-inventory-manager-part-3.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 2+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 3]"
+title: "Ionic 5+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 3]"
 image: "images/content/inventory-manager-ionic-sqlite.png"
-excerpt: " Using Ionic 2+ with Cordova SQLite and Barcode scanner to build a simple real world product inventory manager mobile application for Android and iOS :part 3"
+excerpt: " Using Ionic 5+ with Cordova SQLite and Barcode scanner to build a simple real world product inventory manager mobile application for Android and iOS :part 3"
+date: 2020-05-03
 tags: ionic
 ---

 {% include image.html
     img="images/content/inventory-manager-ionic-sqlite.png"
-    title="ionic 2+ SQLite and barcode scanner "
+    title="Ionic 5+ SQLite and barcode scanner "
 %}

-On the previous parts of this tutorial series to learn Ionic 2+ by building a simple real world cross platform mobile application for managing small business products inventory using Cordova SQLite and Barcode / UPC native plugins  .
+On the previous parts of this tutorial series to learn Ionic 5+ by building a simple real world cross platform mobile application for managing small business products inventory using Cordova SQLite and Barcode / UPC native plugins  .

 <a href="/ionic-cordova-sqlite-barcode-scanner-product-inventory-manager" target="_blank">
-Ionic 2+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 1]
+Ionic 5+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 1]
 </a>

 <a href="/mocking-native-sqlite-plugin"  target="_blank">How to Mock the SQLite Plugin to Develop Your App Entirely On the Browser</a>

 <a href="/ionic-cordova-sqlite-barcode-scanner-product-inventory-manager-part-2" target="_blank">
-Ionic 2+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 2]
+Ionic 5+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 2]
 </a>

 <a href="/ionic-cordova-sqlite-barcode-scanner-product-inventory-manager-part-3" target="_blank">
-Ionic 2+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 3]
+Ionic 5+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 3]
 </a>

 <a href="/ionic-cordova-sqlite-barcode-scanner-product-inventory-manager-part-4" target="_blank">
-Ionic 2+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 4]
+Ionic 5+ : Using Cordova SQLite and Barcode Scanner to build a Product Inventory Manager [PART 4]
 </a>

 On the previous part(s) we have

-Created a new Ionic 2+ project .
+Created a new Ionic 5+ project .

 Added the Cordova SQLite plugin .